Codecademy/docs/content/python/concepts/built-in-functions/terms/type/type.md

   - 'paths/computer-science'
 ---

-'A function that returns the data type of an object.'
+A function that returns the data type of an object.

 ## Syntax